 There’s no difference in rates, fees or the way you use the metal card vs. the plastic one.
 But naturally, the metal one feels a bit more prestigious.
 Metal credit cards are typically the cards with the highest annual fees and the best benefits.
 That being said, don’t worry too much about what your credit card is made of.
 It’s just a tool for making purchases, and its terms are what really matter.

 If you’re keen on getting a metal credit card and don’t want to pay hundreds of dollars in annual fees, this is a great option.
-Capital One Venture comes with excellent rewards: 2 miles per dollar spent, along with 50,000 bonus miles for spending $3,000 during the first 3 months your account is open.
+Capital One Venture comes with excellent rewards: 2 miles per $1 spent, along with 100,000 miles bonus for spending $20,000 within the first 12 months or 50,000 bonus points for spending for spending $3,000 during the first 3 months your account is open.

-It’s also important to note that although Capital One hasn’t announced an end date for the Venture metal cards, this promotion could end at any time.
+It’s also important to note that although Capital One hasn’t announced an end date for the Capital One Venture metal cards, this promotion could end at any time.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.